Merrimac Property Owners' Complete Guide To Tick Control

 - Check your windows and doors to make sure their weatherstripping and door sweeps are in good working order.

 - Install wire screens over exterior vents and out spouts for gutters.

 - Repair damage to your home’s siding, roofline, and chimney.

 - Make sure your chimney is equipped with a rodent-proof cap.

 Invest In Professional Tick Control For Your Yard

-Keeping up with tick control is difficult.
+Keeping up with tick control in Massachusetts and New Hampshire is difficult.
 If you need a better solution to these invasive and dangerous pests, let the experts at Mosquito Busters treat your yard.
 Our industry-leading mosquito and tick control options are designed to create a no-go zone for these types of pests on your property.
 We also offer these services to protect outdoor gathering spots where you are planning to host an event.

-Call us now to learn more about our comprehensive pest control treatment options and find a time to have your Merrimac property treated for ticks and mosquitoes.
+Call us now to learn more about our comprehensive tick control treatment options and find a time to have your Merrimac property treated for ticks and mosquitoes.